PaperMC/Paper/paper-api/README.md

 * Create an account on [JIRA](http://hub.spigotmc.org/jira/).
 * Fill in the [SpigotMC CLA](http://www.spigotmc.org/go/cla) and wait up to 24 hours for your Stash account to be activated.
 Please ensure that your username and email addresses match.
 * Log into Stash using your JIRA credentials.

 Once you have performed these steps you can create a fork, push your code changes, and then submit it for review.

+If you submit a PR involving both Bukkit and CraftBukkit, each PR should link the other.

+Although the minimum requirement for compilation & usage is Java 8, we prefer all contributions to be written in Java 7 style code unless there is a compelling reason otherwise.

 Bukkit's Goals
 --------------